DiscordLabSCP/DiscordLab/README.md

 ## Modules

 - `DiscordLab.StatusModule.dll` - Will set the bot's custom status to the server's player count.
-Will also make a message inside of a preset channel with the player count in a pretty embed.
+Will also make a message inside a preset channel with the player count in a pretty embed.

 ## Requesting modules